 Calling all tomato lovers!
 If you love tomatoes as much as we do, you will love doing this adorable paper plate tomato craft with your kids!
 Note: This post contains affiliate links.

 I may have mentioned this already, but our kids LOVE tomatoes.
 We serve sliced tomatoes with almost every meal and it's the one vegetable (or technically, fruit) that I can count on them wanting on their sandwich.
 So, they were pretty excited about this paper plate tomato craft.
-They did the craft while I made our Easy VEGAN Dinner: Grilled Cheese with Creamy Tomato Soup.

 Use Sponges to Paint your Tomato Craft